 We have one class of equity securities and one class of warrants registered under Section 12 of the Exchange Act.
-Tritium also has a class of Financing Warrants which are exercisable into Ordinary Shares and are not registered under the Exchange Act.
+Tritium also has a class of Financing Warrants which are exercisable into Ordinary Shares.

 The following description of our securities and certain provisions of our constitution are summaries and are qualified in their entirety by reference to the full text of our constitution, the A&R Warrant Agreement, and the Financing Warrant Agreement which have been publicly filed with the SEC.
 We encourage you to read our constitution, A&R Warrant Agreement, Financing Warrant Agreement and the applicable provisions of the Australian law.